-You must collect and maintain records of counseling on SBA Form 641 and training activities on SBA Form 888 or its equivalent.
-You are required to submit the client service information from these forms into SBA's Entrepreneurial Development Management Information System (EDMIS).
+You must collect and maintain records of counseling and training activities.
+You must use the SBA Form 641(or its equivalent) for counseling activities and the SBA Form 888 (or its equivalent) for training activities.
+In order to count training clients in the Clients Served goal, you must submit 641 like data for training clients.
+You are not required to use the SBA Form 641.
+You are required to submit the client service information into SBA's Entrepreneurial Development Management Information System (EDMIS).
 You may submit the information by directly entering data into EDMIS or uploading batch files to the system.
-All fields must be completed when data is available, including but not limited to capital infusion data, job creation and retention data, and other economic impact data.
+All fields must be completed when data is available, including but not limited to capital infusion data, number of employees, and other economic impact data.
 You are also required to complete the Economic Impact Report in EDMIS.
-If you do not currently collect economic impact data on a client-by client basis you may use general client survey data to complete the separate Economic Impact Report.
-The most current version of approved client definitions is available on http://go.usa.gov/cxTad.
-Other documentation regarding EDMIS is also available at this site:
+If you do not currently collect economic impact data on a client- by client basis you may use general client survey data to complete the separate Economic Impact Report.